aashishvasu/OpenComposite/README.md

 Why would you want to do this?
 There are several of good reasons:

 * Some users have trouble running SteamVR on their machines
-* While more work needs to be done on OpenOVR's side for this, it can potentially get slightly better performance due to several design decisions, due to not having to support the Vive
+* While more work needs to be done on OpenComposite's side for this, it can potentially get slightly better performance due to several design decisions, due to not having to support the Vive
 * When you run a program it's guaranteed to show up in Oculus Home, while with SteamVR if you start the game when SteamVR is already running this won't happen.